English | Français

 No aspect of life is more important to the quality and meaning of human existence than emotions.

-Emotions and feelings are not the same thing and are certainly not philosophical concepts or random thoughts crossing our minds.
-Traditionally, emotions were seen as the voice of the soul!
+By any linguistic or academic standards, the words "emotions" and "feelings" have different semiotic values, and they are certainly not random phenomena, purely philosophical concepts or intentional thoughts that cross your mind.
+Traditionally, (emotional) feelings, perceived as sensory experiences with an intrinsic mental, physiological and behavioral component, were seen as the voice of the soul!
 So, academically speaking, what is a feeling?
 What is an emotion?

 The academic literature provides us with as many definitions as there are models and theories of behavior in the social sciences, and authors to promote these schools of thought.
 The lack of scientific consensus on the functioning of the human brain has fueled many controversies on the nature of emotions and, in particular, on the causal relationship between thoughts, cognition, perception, emotional feelings, emotions, state of mind, decision making, and behavior.
 A widely accepted academic view defines emotions as coherent, deeply rooted psycho-physiological experiences.